Guttigadus globosus

+Size

+This species reaches a length of 18.1 cm.

+It has no commercial value, and is not currently believed to be endangered.
+Not much is known about this species, being discovered in 1986.

 The tadpole cod is distinct from the tadpole fish, Raniceps raninus.
 This fish was formerly classified in the family Ranicipitidae, called the tadpole cods, as its sole member.
 The family was placed in a different order of fish, the Ophidiiformes (cusk-eels and brotulas).
 However, it is now regarded as a member of the same family as cods, Gadidae.